cloudflare/cloudflare-docs/content/r2/pricing.md

 ### Will I lose my buckets/data immediately if the R2 subscription is removed?

 If the R2 subscription is removed, we don’t delete buckets/data immediately.
-However, you are not allowed access your buckets on dashboard if the R2 subscription is removed, but we retain the data for (at least) 30 days.
+However you are not allowed access your buckets on dashboard if the R2 subscription is removed, but we retain the data for (at least) 30 days.

-If you add the R2 subscription back. it will restore access.
+If you add the R2 subscription back it will restore access.